The Dark Tapes: Cam Girls

 Caitlin, a cam girl in a lesbian relationship, video chats with her friend telling him about unexplained blackouts after going out with her girlfriend Sindy.
 Caitlin says she did things she could not explain; things she would never do sober.
-Her friend advises her to drink less and everything should be fine.
+Her friend advises her to drink less, and everything should be fine.
 Sindy returns home and the two prepare for a special cam session where one member from a group chat will receive a free private show.
 Sindy asks Caitlin if she can convince her selection to cut himself, just a little bit.
-Sindy selects Gerry, a mild mannered overweight man.
+Sindy selects Gerry, a mild-mannered overweight man.
 Sindy walks off screen and Caitlin begins flirting with Gerry.
 She asks him to give her a video tour of his house.
-As he gives Caitlin the tour a dark figure can be seen lurking in the background.
-Caitlin requests that Gerry cut his hand, which he does.
-Things intensify as flashes of evil are seen.
+As he gives Caitlin the tour, unexplained flashes of gore are seen on the video screens.
+Suddenly, Caitlin requests that Gerry cut his hand to satisfy a fetish of hers, and he does.
+After that, she asks Gerry to slit his throat.
+Gerry, as if bound by an external force, cuts his throat while muttering that he doesn't want to die.

+The scene then opens to Sindy and Cailtin standing over Gerry's body.
+It is revealed that they are both vampires.
+Cailtin offers the body to Sindy, who says that she is trapped within her body and has remained unsatisfied until now.
+The camera cuts to black as they both start feasting on Gerry's body.

+To Catch a Demon - Part C

+Nicole and Jason regain consciousness and see Martin unharmed.
+Martin informs them they are trapped in a different time dilation due to the experiment, and that the area may have different flows of time, keeping them trapped there in a time dilation bubble where the outside world seems frozen and they are invisible to others, just like the entities usually are.
+Martin thinks he can reverse the time dilation.
+Just as he is about to do so, Jason attempts to grab his high-speed camera and is trapped on the periphery of the bubble, dividing his body in halves between two dimensions.
+He spouts blood from his mouth and dies shortly after.